-Peripheral vertigo is one of the two main categories of conditions that cause this symptom that involves false sensations of movement.
+Peripheral vertigo is one of the two main categories of conditions that cause vertigo, a false sensation of movement.
 This more common category indicates that the underlying vertigo cause has something to do with the ear.
-For example, some cases are connected to the crystals in the inner ear becoming dislodged from the proper canal and thus producing inaccurate messages regarding where the body is in relation to its surroundings.
+For example, some cases are due to the dislodging of the crystals in the inner ear from the proper canal.
+In turn, this produces inaccurate messages regarding where the body is in relation to its surroundings.

 Let us consider four of the primary conditions that are considered peripheral vertigo causes.
-Then we will take a close look at a natural way to get help for vertigo by examining a connection between the ears and the neck.
+Then we will look at a natural way to resolve vertigo by examining a connection between the ears and the neck.

-- Benign Paroxysmal Positional Vertigo – Usually shortened the BPPV or positional vertigo, this is the most common diagnosis for vertigo patients, and it is a big part of the reason that peripheral vertigo is considered the more common category of vertigo diseases.
+Usually shortened the BPPV or positional vertigo, this is the most common diagnosis for vertigo patients.
+It is the reason why peripheral vertigo is the more common category of vertigo diseases.
 Interestingly, only about half of BPPV patients actually know what causes positional vertigo.
-The rest of the cases are considered idiopathic, meaning that the actual underlying cause is not known.
+The rest of the cases are idiopathic, meaning that the actual underlying cause is unknown.
 One possibility is upper cervical misalignments.
-This is because the atlas (top bone in the neck) is positioned right in between the ears and can affect proper function.
+This is because the atlas (top bone in the neck) is right in between the ears.
+Therefore, it can affect its proper function.

-- Meniere’s Disease – While rather uncommon (0.2% of the population), this vestibular condition produces not only vertigo but a host of other discernable symptoms such as hearing loss, tinnitus (ringing in the ears), and a feeling of fullness in the affected ear (most cases are one-sided).
-The reason this condition is considered peripheral in nature is that many professionals believe it is the result of an overabundance of fluid in the ear (endolymphatic hydrops).
+While rather uncommon, this vestibular condition produces not only vertigo but a host of other discernable symptoms.
+Some of these are hearing loss, ringing in the ears, and a feeling of fullness in the affected ear.
+The reason this condition is peripheral in nature is that many professionals believe it is the result of an overabundance of fluid in the ear (endolymphatic hydrops).
 While this often exists, the cause of the fluid issue needs to be addressed.
 In some case studies, correcting an upper cervical misalignment has allowed the ear to drain properly and greatly reduced the frequency and severity of vertigo and other symptoms.

 Clearly, there is a link between these peripheral cause of vertigo and the neck, but why is this the case?
 First of all, there is the proximity of the atlas (top bone in the neck) to the ears.
 Because the atlas balances the entire head, the structures of the body move to compensate for even the slightest misalignment.
 This can easily affect the eustachian tubes which are tiny tubes that allow excess fluid to drain off of the ears.
 A misalignment may be in place for a decade or more, causing these changes under the radar and leading to long-term issues with the ears.
 It just makes sense to check for a misalignment if you are having issues with vertigo.